BrandonSmith710/CRM/README.md

 /client_appointments - view past and future appointments for a client

-/check - view the occupancy of each of the Day, Client and Appointment tables
+/check - view the occupancy of each of the Day, Client and Appointment tables, as well as appointment ID's for existing appointments

 /refresh - wipe all Day, Client and Appointment objects from database